 2000-2010 REV DAVID PATTIE

-Though the church roof was badly damaged and repaired by the local fire brigade, the late-Victorian Gothic structure in which we worship now stands as the oldest surviving building in the town, now situated between the Town Hall and the town Library, donated by Andrew Carnegie.
+Though the church roof was badly damaged and repaired by the local fire brigade, the late-Victorian Gothic structure in which we worship now stands as the oldest surviving building in the town, now situated between the Town Hall and Library.

 Morison Memorial was also a beneficiary of Nineteenth-Century America's richest Scot.
 One of the many organs the Dunfermline-born steel mogul bequeathed to churches in America and Scotland landed in Morison Memorial shortly after the opening of the building.
 It was built by the Brook's company, one of the finest organ-makers of the day.
 In spite of a 1911 fire which damaged the organ and, of course, the Clydebank blitz, the rare wind pipe organ is still in working order, a symbol of the great musical heritage of "Red Clyde".